 We want to reconnect your family to the source of your food.
 We also believe that you can speak volumes with your pocketbook.
 By supporting local farmers and artisans, we can help make our communities stronger.
 We want to be here to fulfill your family's need for healthier meat and offer personal service that you won't get at big supermarket retail centers.
 While we aren't a large farm operation, we believe in quality over quantity.
 We don't have a fancy retail space, and you may have to drive a little to get to us (although we are just 1 mile North of I-64 in Warrick County), but we are proud to offer our customers a unique product you won't find in the local city supermarket (even "health food" markets) or in most of southern Indiana in fact!
-We are one of just a tiny handful of Belted Galloway breeders in this part of the state and also one of the only meat markets anywhere near that stocks goat meat!
+We are one of just a tiny handful of Belted Galloway breeders in this part of the state.
 (And don't forget we offer FREE delivery of bulk beef purchases, such as halves or quarters, to surrounding counties!)

 In today's society, most folks are at least 2 generations removed from the days of raising your own food on a family farm.
 We want to help rekindle that spirit in our own family and help your family be a part of that as well.
 While there is a place for "big agriculture" (only 1-2% of our country's population has to find a way to grow food for everyone else), we still want to preserve for you the small farm / country mercantile feel that brought such a sense of community and neighborliness in days gone by.
 Stop by our farm market, grab your eggs, pet the barn cat and sit a spell!
 Open most Saturdays, call ahead to check product availability.